dberga/sig4vam/README.md

 #### RUN

--Run "stimulusCode.m" to generate stimuli
+-Run "stimulusCode.m" to generate stimuli<br/>
--Files will be saved to "dataset" and "dataset_blocks" -both masks and extra files will be generated in such folders
+-Files will be saved to "dataset" and "dataset_blocks"<br/>
+-both masks and extra files will be generated in such folders

 #### GENERAL FUNCTIONS:

-stimulusCode/common_param_values -> defines the experimental setup (image characteristics, object size ...) stimulusCode/psicometric_param_values -> defines the psychometric values (psi factor, slope, N ...) stimulusCode/general/ -> it generates any image of the selected type
+stimulusCode/common_param_values -> defines the experimental setup (image characteristics, object size ...)<br/>
+stimulusCode/psicometric_param_values -> defines the psychometric values (psi factor, slope, N ...)<br/>
+stimulusCode/general/ -> it generates any image of the selected type

 #### Please, if you use this code, cite: